httpwg/http-extensions/draft-ietf-httpbis-digest-headers.md

 apply equally to Digest because they operate on the same input data;
 see Sections {{<state-changing-requests}}, {{<security}} and {{<usage-in-signatures}}.

-RFC 3230 could never communicate the digest of HTTP message content in the Digest field;
+{{RFC3230}} could never communicate the digest of HTTP message content in the Digest field;
 Content-Digest now provides that capability.

-RFC 3230 allowed algorithms to define their output encoding format for use with the Digest field.
-This resulted in a mix of formats such as base64, hex or decimal.
-By virtue of using Structured fields, Content-Digest and Repr-Digest use only a single encoding format.
+{{RFC3230}} allowed algorithms to define their output encoding format for use with the Digest field.
+This resulted in a mix of formats such as base64, hex, or decimal.
+By virtue of using Structured Fields, Content-Digest, and Repr-Digest use only a single encoding format.
 Further explanation and examples are provided in {{sample-digest-values}}.

 # Acknowledgements
 {:numbered="false"}
-This document is based on ideas from [RFC3230], so thanks to Jeff Mogul and Arthur Van Hoff for their great work.
+This document is based on ideas from {{RFC3230}}, so thanks to Jeff Mogul and Arthur Van Hoff for their great work.
 The original idea of refreshing RFC3230 arose from an interesting discussion with Mark Nottingham, Jeffrey Yasskin, and Martin Thomson when reviewing